Chinmay-395/personal_website/content/featured/Compiler/index.md

   - LLVM
 ---

-a full-stack compiler that translates a C-like imperative language all the way down to optimized x86 assembly code.
+A full-stack compiler that translates a C-like imperative language all the way down to optimized x86 assembly code.
 It was implemented individually in OCaml (with an LLVM-style backend) and comprises all major compiler phases from lexical analysis to code generation.